Tarun-Mahajan/noSpliceVelo/README.md

 4. Coming soon: a python notebook for reproducing Figure 5.

 ## Custom data:
-For your custom dataset or a publicly available dataset not
+For your custom dataset or a publicly available dataset not already analyzed in our manuscript, refer to the notebook `pancreas_example_nosplicevelo.ipynb`